The overview, originally published in June 2017, is continuously updated.

 Following American security concerns in the wake of 9/11, as well as criticism in relation to the program’s management, Belize suspends the BECIP in March 2002.

-The Kittitian government revitalizes its program by introducing a streamlined path to citizenship in three months: a choice between a property investment or a donation, a design that goes on to become the model for subsequent CIPs.
+Upon the advice of a new “Passport King”, Christian Kälin of Henley & Partners, the Kittitian government revitalizes its program by introducing a streamlined path to citizenship in three months: a choice between a property investment or a donation.

 Adopting the model pioneered by Saint Kitts & Nevis seven years earlier, the Antiguan programme quickly takes a big share of the Caribbean market and becomes the only CIP with visa-free travel to Canada, a privilege it later loses.